Pages

 Petr Bergman Anthology of Forgotten Thoughts

-My relation to the independent and alternative art scene was developed during the '80s in the underground music and art environment.
-I got involved mainly as an independent journalist, focusing on punk, alternative and industrial subcultures and was working as a foreign correspondent for several magazines abroad (Maximum R´n´R and others).
+My relationship to the independent and alternative art scene developed during the 1980s in the underground music and art environment.
+I got involved mainly as an independent journalist, focusing on punk, alternative and industrial subcultures and was working as a foreign correspondent for several magazines abroad (Maximum Rock and Roll, and others).

 2025-07-09